 Our team of LLM’s and MBA’s can assist clients in estate tax law matters involving probate estates and trust administration tax issues.
 Antonoplos & Associates business tax law professionals have extensive experience and success in reducing federal and state tax liabilities, abating penalties, obtaining innocent spouse relief, resolving payroll tax disputes, and getting offers in compromise granted.
 If you are under audit or owe the IRS back taxes Antonoplos & Associates is here to assist you with your business tax law matter.

 Peter D. Antonoplos, Esq. is the managing partner at Antonoplos & Associates, Attorneys at Law.
 Mr. Antonoplos’ practice focuses on estate planning and real estate matters.
 Mr. Antonoplos is admitted to practice in the District of Columbia, New York, and Maryland.
 Mr. Antonoplos routinely lectures on real estate and probate law issues in Washington, DC and New York.
 Mr. Antonoplos lives in Northwest Washington, D.C.
 He is an avid chess player and motorcycle enthusiast.
-He may be reached at 202-803-5676 or Peter@AntonLegal.com., or you can directly schedule a consult.
+He may be reached at 202-803-5676, Peter@AntonLegal.com., or you can directly schedule a consult.